Home » Snacks » Chocolate Swirl Japanese Cheesecake

 Want it extra chocolatey -> Sprinkle mini chocolate chips on top before chilling.

-How to Make Chocolate Swirl Cheesecake
+How to Make Chocolate Swirl Japanese Cheesecake

 Step 1: Blend the Cheesecake Base